The Three Happy Friends

 The Three Happy Friends (Spanish: Las tres alegres comadres) is a 1952 Mexican musical comedy film directed by Tito Davison and starring Amalia Aguilar, Lilia Prado and Lilia del Valle.

-It should not be confused with The Three Happy Compadres released the same year.
+It is a autoparody of the film released the same year, The Three Happy Compadres, and it was followed by a sequel filmed in 1953, My Three Merry Widows.
 It was shot at the Churubusco Studios in Mexico City.
 The film's sets were designed by the art director José Rodríguez Granada.
-It was followed by a sequel My Three Merry Widows in 1953.

 Synopis

 After their attempts to break into filmmaking or nightclub performances in Mexico City, three young woman break up with their boyfriends and form a trio to tour the country.